bigcode-project/bigcode-dataset/preprocessing/jupyter-scripts/README.md

 ### Convert Jupyter Notebooks from The Stack v2 to Scripts

 We reuse the same pipeline used in StarCoderdata with some tweaks to adapt to The Stack v2 and to correctly parse some notebooks in `nbformat 3`.
+We also use batched mapping and multiprocessing for faster execution.

 Note: